matze/splat/README.md

 output.

 > [!IMPORTANT]
-> The example theme relies on the Tailwind CSS v4.0 beta compiler.
+> The example theme relies on the Tailwind CSS v4.0 compiler.
 Make sure to
 > install it if you want to use the theme.

 You can adjust the chosen collection thumbnail and title (which defaults to the